 Eric R. Olson

 Eric Olson has practiced with the firm since 2003.
 Mr. Olson focuses his practice on complex litigation strategy and high-stakes jury trials for both plaintiffs and defendants across the country, with particular experience in state court jurisdictions.
-Recently, Mr. Olson tried five jury cases to verdict as first or second chair.
+Recently, Mr. Olson tried seven jury cases or arbitrations to conclusion as first or second chair.

 Mr. Olson’s experience preparing and trying complex cases ensures that pretrial discovery, expert work, and motion practice focus on what matters—working toward the best possible result at trial.
 Mr. Olson recognizes that success comes from a diverse team working well together and he is experienced at leading teams of co-counsel and specialists from differing backgrounds.

 Mr. Olson's proficiency in managing complex litigation and connecting with fact finders stems from his real-world upbringing.
 Mr. Olson grew up in Eastern Kentucky.
 Before he was a lawyer, Mr. Olson ran a farm in the Rio Grande Valley in Texas and worked as a carpenter in Ohio and Kentucky.

 Mr. Olson serves on the Board of Trustees of the Legal Aid Foundation of Colorado and Board of Advisors for the Heyburn Initiative for Excellence in the Federal Judiciary.
 The Legal Aid Foundation promotes equal access to justice by raising funds to provide civil legal services for low-income people in the state of Colorado.
 The Heyburn Initiative is a national, non-partisan organization focused on improving the federal judiciary.
 Mr. Olson is a member of Leadership Denver 2019.